dessenag/FRVF-MIMO/README.md

 ## Repository Citation

-B. E. Bauret Martínez, G. Dessena, M. Civera, and O. E. Bonilla-Manrique, "Enhanced input stacking for non-square MIMO modal identification of aeronautical structures via Fast and Relaxed Vector Fitting," [arXiv:2605.16037](https://arxiv.org/abs/2605.16037), 2026.
-Preprint.
+G. Dessena, M. Civera, and B. E. Bauret Martínez, A Tutorial for MIMO Modal Identification via FRVF.
+(Aug.
+08, 2026).
+Department of Aerospace Engineering, Universidad Carlos III de Madrid. doi: [10.5281/zenodo.21849968](https://doi.org/10.5281/zenodo.21849968).

+## Aknowledgements

+The Department of Aerospace Engineering at Universidad Carlos III de Madrid has been accredited as a Unit of Excellence "María de Maeztu", a distinction awarded by the Spanish State Research Agency for the period 01/01/2026-31/12/2031.